lintangdigdoyo/animepedia/EXPLANATION.md

 # About AnimePedia

 AnimePedia is a web app that displays a list of anime and provides a convenient platform for users to view, search and see the details of each anime in the list.
-The main aim of the design and interaction is to help users easily navigate and use the app, and also provide a familiar experience by creating a UI that looks like most popular streaming platforms.
+The main aim of the design and interaction is to help users easily navigate and use the app, and also provide a familiar experience by providing a UI that looks like most popular streaming platforms.
 By doing so, users will be able to easily navigate and access the content they want without having to spend time adjusting to a new interface.

 ## Search by categories
 Besides searching all of the anime in the list, AnimePedia allows users to search anime based on the category (Tv series), providing a more efficient way of finding the anime that fits their preferences.